kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% Glitchless.md

   - Once MC and Bastila have finished their consoles, approach middle door to open it
   - Deactivate Solo Mode and enter the Star Map room
 - Star Map: Dantooine
-- Loot Nemo's corpse
+- Loot Nemo's corpse for Sigil Crystal
 - Leave the ruins
+  - Your party will sometimes have difficulty following you out, so keep an eye on them
 - *Party: Remove Bastila and T3*
+  - This avoids Bastila's party interrupt in the Enclave
 - Return to Ebon Hawk
 - Speak with the Council
 - RtEH then Transit Back and board the Ebon Hawk
 - **Upgrade Double Lightsaber: Add Sigil**
 - *Equip MC: Jedi Knight Robe, Verpine Headband*
+- ***Recommended** Equip MC: Echani Shield*
+  - This gives extra protection during three key areas on the next three planets
-- Fly to Manaan and exit ship
+- Fly to Manaan (down 3)

+## Manaan

+### Ahto City

+- Exit the Ebon Hawk
+  - Mash Bastila and Zaalbar's interruptions
+  - *Force: Cast Burst of Speed*
   - *Party: Add T3 when prompted*
     - Bringing a party member skips a Selkath announcement when leaving the docking bay
-  - Using T3 also avoids any interruptions for party dialogue
+    - Using T3 also avoids any additional interruptions for party dialogue

-## Manaan

-### Ahto City

 - Republic soldier conversation: 4
 - Talk to Selkath Merchant for shopping: 3
+  - See [Skipping Zelka](#skipping-zelka) for a modified shopping trip if you were able to skip Zelka

 ```
 SHOPPING: Selkath Merchant
 - BUY:
+  - 1x Hyper Battle Stimulant
-  - 2x Hyper-Adrenal Alacrity
+  - 2x Hyper-Adrenal Strength
-  - 3x Hyper-Adrenal Strength
+  - If you have Affect Mind, buy a third Hyper-Adrenal Strength
 - End: ~12 Credits
 ```

 - Exit to West Central Ahto City
-- Talk to Port Authority: 1, 2
+- Talk to Port Authority
+  - With Affect Mind, convo is 1,2
+  - Without Affect Mind, spam 1
 - Run to East Central
 - Talk to Roland Wann: 3, 1spam
 - Return to the Ebon Hawk
 - When in the hallway again, *Party: Remove T3*
+- Open docking bay at end of hall
+- *Force/Stims: Cast Burst of Speed and Force Valor, use Alacrity*
+- *Shield: Use Echani Shield if you equipped it*
-- Enter docking bay at end of hall and use shuttle to travel to Sith Base
+- Use shuttle to travel to Sith Base

 ### Sith Base